South African Consulate Visits Governors State

 Pausing before entering the Center for Performing Arts, she spotted a poster announcing an upcoming show to honor pop-star Whitney Houston.

-Phumzile Mazibuko recognizes the woman starring in the tribute and asks, “Is that the same Belinda Davis from South Africa?
+Phumzile Mazibuko recognizes the woman starring in the tribute and asks, “Is that the same Belinda Davids from South Africa?

 Once inside the reception area outside the auditorium, she wonders out loud again.
 “Is that a natural body of water?
 It’s really beautiful.”